The % family of runes is used for making 'function calls' in Hoon. To be more

 Semantics

-according to a series of changes: b
+according to a series of changes: b is replaced with the product of c, d

-, and so on.
+with the product of e, and so on.
 At compile time a type check is performed to

-ensure that the resulting value is of the same type as a
+ensure that the resulting value is of the same type as a.

 Discussion

-can change the type of a wing with
+%_ is different from %= because %= can change the type of a wing with

-preserves the wing type.
+mutations. %_ preserves the wing type.

 Examples